corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 **Use cases:** Backup and storage, Disaster Recovery, Archive, Hybrid Cloud Storage, Application Hosting, Media Hosting, Data Lakes & big data analytics, Software delivery, Static website

+When you use bucket default settings, you don't specify a Retain Until Date.
+Instead, you specify a **duration**, in either days or years, for which every object version placed in the bucket should be protected.

 - **Buckets** (dictionaries) to store objects (files) **at regional level**.
 - **Versioning** files at bucket level.
 Must enable versioning in source and destination buckets.
+Once you version-enable a bucket, it can never return to an unversioned state.
+Versioning can only be suspended once it has been enabled.
 - **Replication** enables **automatic, asynchronous copying of objects across buckets.**
 	- Cross-region replication
 - **Services provided: Static website hosting**